stavxyz/gitmux/README.md

 **Q: Can I run gitmux multiple times?**

 A: Yes. gitmux is designed for repeated runs.
 Each run creates a new PR with the latest changes from the source.

+**Q: Can I migrate multiple directories at once?**

+A: Yes.
+Use the `-m` flag multiple times to specify source:destination mappings.
+For example: `-m 'src:pkg/src' -m 'tests:pkg/tests'`.
+All paths are processed in a single operation, creating one branch and one PR.
+Use `\:` to escape literal colons in paths.

 **Q: How do I remove AI-generated attribution from commits?**